-You can also learn from the variety of free charts, graphs and tools that help visualise your sleep time as well as your physical activities, thanks to a free customisable dashboard and mobile app.
+You can also learn from the variety of free charts, graphs, and tools that help visualize your sleep time as well as your physical activities, thanks to a free customisable dashboard and mobile app.
 With those badges that you can earn, you’ll certainly have loads of fun.

 What else can you do with the Fitbit One?
-There’s loads more features for you to explore:
+There are loads more features for you to explore: